stuartjwright/fantasy-football-app/report/040-requirements.md

 * Set up automatic bidding by preselecting the maximum amount they would be willing to bid on each player.
 * Access the web application using a mobile-friendly user interface (responsive design).

-It was stated in proposal that it was unlikely that all of these features would be implemented, and this proved to be true.
+It was stated in the proposal that it was unlikely that all of these features would be implemented, and this proved to be true.
 The first two items in the above list were implemented, but the remaining three were not.